 Go to Banff, Alberta Prepared with these Canadian Rockies Tips

 There are too many superlatives to be said about Banff.
 The truth is everything that you have heard is true.
 The sites are some of the most stunning in the world, the ski is some of the most fun in North America and the nightlife is literally pumping.
-The choice of accommodation is almost overwhelming and the people are friendlier than a leprechaun after lunch.
+The choice of accommodations is almost overwhelming and the people are friendlier than a leprechaun after lunch.
 Below is some information to help ensure your vacation to Banff is everything it should be.

 Getting to Banff

 The closest commercial airport to Banff is the Calgary International Airport (YYC), located about an hour and a half drive from Banff.
 At the airport, you can rent a car or avail of the shuttle services for the final leg of the journey.
 Shuttle rates are frequent and approximately $40/person each way.
 If there is a group of you or you plan to do some explorations during the week, car rental at $150 a week is a better and more economical option.
 Renting a car also gives you the freedom to see the beautiful areas around Banff at your own pace.